history of ceesen

-CEESEN partners devotedly work together to build up the CEESEN network, to enable increased communication and collaboration between CEE sustainable energy actors throughout the region.
+CEESEN partners are building the CEESEN network to enable increased communication and collaboration among sustainable energy actors across the CEE region.

 Name of the EU project: CEESEU